EziOzoani/AI_For_Art/README.md

 # AI_For_Art

+Style transfer is an optimisation problem, used to  minimisation the loss function.
+Taking two images (style image and x image ), the optimisation minimises the difference betweeen the images.
+It also makes use of zero shot or one shot learning, which is machine learning with very little data.
-It is based on the paper A Neural Algorithm of [Artistic Style](https://arxiv.org/abs/1508.06576).
+The approached used is based on the paper A Neural Algorithm of [Artistic Style](https://arxiv.org/abs/1508.06576).
 Note: this ppaer used VGG-19 models for TensorFlow instead og VGG-16.

+Network used is VGG16: it is an image classification convolutional network At each layer it apples a series of operations to the input image Input image: matrix of values.

+At each layer we have a stack of filters that are learned overtime
+Filters: the filters are 3D vectors, which are a collection of matrics that are 2d, and the 3D is the rgb At each of these filters, a matrix multiplication and then a summation operation occurs on te input image.
+It acts as feture identifer
+large number imples a feture is detected
+If not = zero.

+It will output a feature map or an activation map (large matrix of values).
+We want to minimise the difference between our feature map and our content image.

+#Input images
+Content image: Image to modify
+Style image: we want to apply to content image
+Mixed Image: empty, random nosie initilase dimage we will add to over time.

+There is style loss and content loss and the combination of these using gradient value updates the mixed image.

 #Dependecies